In search of the lost app, free apps and games for... - How smart Technology changing lives

 In search of the lost app, informing you of free apps and games in the App Store

-Pixelizator can be used to create 8-bit retro style artwork or censor areas of photos.
-Simply crop the area you want to pixelate and drag the slider at the top of the screen to adjust the pixel size.
+Add a sticky note widget to your home screen with this handy app.
+Create custom widgets so you can remember any task, big or small.
+The app allows you to select the widget size, font, text color, and background color.

-Photos can be saved back to your camera roll or shared directly with other apps.
+You can even use emojis to add some fun to your notes.
+You must first open the app before you can add widgets to the home screen.
 App valued at 0.99 euros and is compatible with iOS, iPadOS and macOS (with M1 chip).

-The story begins when two teenagers move in next door and become friends.
-They meet every day and eventually fall in love.
-You will be able to decide what clothes to wear for each party night.
+Font Keyboard offers you more than a dozen different ways to turn ordinary text into fancy fonts.
+Use the keyboard directly on social apps to get attention or just for fun.

-There are eight locations that make for the perfect date.
-My City supports multi-touch technology so kids can play together on the same screen.
-App valued at 2.99 euros.
+You can even take the 100-word challenge to unlock an additional 100 fonts by writing a 100-word review.
+App valued at 0.99 euros.
 Compatible with iOS, iPadOS and macOS (M1 chip only).

-To finish the compilation of free apps and games, a science fiction puzzle game
+To finish the compilation of free apps and games, an integrated and easy-to-use calendar app

-Help RoBeep get to the center of the maze in this relaxing exploration game.
-It’s up to you to guide the mysterious robots through different areas while solving arcade puzzles.
+PaperCal lets you experience the best of the classic paper calendar in all types of calendar views and orientations.
+You can choose from over 20 different beautifully designed themes.
+The app makes it easy to manage tasks and events in the same view.

-Each area is unique and handmade.
-SPHAZE is designed to be read, enjoyed, and completed by everyone.
-Game valued at 0.99 euros compatible with iOS, iPadOS and macOS (with M1 chip).
+PaperCal integrates with your existing calendar instantly and easily syncs your updates.
+You can even add widgets to your home screen.
+PaperCal is available for all your devices, from your iPhone and iPad to your Apple Watch.
+App valued at 2.99 euros.

 What do you think?
 Remember that every weekend we will have a new compilation of free apps and games for a limited time.
 You will find the best current content, opinion and tutorials here on iOSMac.